piedoom/doomy.org/content/2020-08-10-wireless-connections-using-embedded-rust-and-an-nrf24l01.md

 ### Attaching the NRF24L01

 The NRF24L01 module communicates over SPI, which means we will need to use capable pins specific to our board.
-Just google your part number and find it's associated datasheet, and parse it over... actually nah.
-Just search "STM32FXXX pinout diagram" on images, and you'll get a few!
-Here's what the STM32F103C8 (and CS32) looks like:
+Just google your part number and find it's associated datasheet, or just search "DEVICE_NAME pinout diagram", and you'll usually get what you're looking for.
+Here's what the [STM32F103C8 (and CS32) diagram](/static/uploads/the-generic-stm32f103-pinout-diagram.jpg) looks like.

+You'll also need the pins for the radio.
+[You can find a diagram here](https://lastminuteengineers.com/nrf24l01-arduino-wireless-communication/) on Last Minute Engineers, who also have a much more in-depth walkthrough of the NRF24L01 and its features.